iXanadu13/Inline-Annotation/README.md

 ## Limitation
 * Because of the limitation of AST, it's hard to locate method declarations from method calls precisely, maybe [JavaParser](https://github.com/javaparser/javaparser) can do it better.
-* If you want to inline a method with void return type, for example `@InlineAt Object inline = AnnotationTest.doSomething();`, your IDE will complain syntax error but it can be compile correctly.
+* If you want to inline a method with void return type `@InlineAt Object inline = AnnotationTest.doSomething();`, your IDE will complain syntax error but it can be compile correctly.
 IDE plugin is needed to suppress it or maybe there is a better way to design `@InlineAt`.
 * `@Inline` nested declaration is not supported yet.